AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you’re a rideshare driver in D.C., you’ll need additional rideshare coverage to stay protected throughout the entirety of your drive.
 While your personal insurance and TNC policy (provided by the rideshare company) cover most of your trip, the time you spend waiting to connect with your next passenger is not protected by personal/TNC coverage; rideshare insurance will fill that insurance gap.

-Allstate’s Ride for Hire program is a rideshare coverage option you can add for just pennies per day.
+Allstate’s Ride for Hire program is a rideshare coverage option you can add, often for just $5 to $10 monthly.
 Allstate will extend your existing coverage limits to your rideshare gaps, giving you the protection you need for the entirety of your drive.
+It will also reimburse gaps between your personal policy’s deductible and the TNC (rideshare company) deductible.

 Did You Know?